Florian-Dreyer/Florian-Dreyer.github.io/_posts/2024-07-10-raphael-post.md

 <span style="color: #064273;">What are Space-MoE?</span>
 ------
-Space-MoE is a MoE Layer which assigns specific text tokens to their corresponding image regions. \
+Space-MoE is a MoE layer which assigns specific text tokens to their corresponding image regions. \
 The layer takes the data from the Time-MoE layer as input. \
 The output of the Space-MoE Layer is built by taking the mean of all expert models, calculated by the following formula:
 $\frac{1}{n_y} \Sigma_{i=1}^{n_y} e_{\mathrm{route}(y_i)}(h′(x_t) \cdot M_i)$. $M_i$ is a binary two-dimensional matrix which can be understood as the image region the i-th text token should correspond to. $\cdot$ is the hadamard product and $h\prime(x_t)$ are the features from the Time-MoE layer.